 1. The boat won’t track in a straight line

-Check mast rake, check that the angles of jib and main sail booms are correct (see the booklet).
+Check mast rake, check that the angles of jib and main sail booms are correct (see the booklet, tuning guides #, # ).
 Check sail depth (outhaul) and leech tension (vang and jib leech line).
 Check that the rudder has the correct neutral position.
-Check that the jib boom is attached correctly and not too far forward.
-Experiment with different mast rake positions and angles for the sails.
+Check that the jib boom is attached correctly and the correct distance forward of the mast.
+Experiment!

 If the sails are set correctly and the boat still won’t track straight, likely it’s mast rake; if the boat is bearing away, rake the mast back, if the boat heads up, rake it forward.